 - Massaging the aching region with circular motions, using linseed or fish oil.

-- Cutting 50 grams of fresh radishes, washing them well without peeling, and adding them to a liter of white wine.
-Allow it to settle for three weeks, filter, and drink two glasses a day, one after lunch, and one after dinner.
+Cutting 50 grams of fresh radishes, washing them well without peeling, and adding them to a liter of white wine.
+Allow it to set for three weeks, filter, and drink two glasses a day, one after lunch, and one after dinner.

 - Pouring a cup of boiling water with two pinches of anise, two of marjoram, two of rosemary, and two of mint.
 Allow this to rest for five minutes and drink before sleeping.